-If project monitoring is your responsibility, you should be catching up with every team member at set intervals.
-This shouldn’t be so often as to constantly interrupt work, but often enough so you always understand what stage things are at and how tasks are progressing.
+Set a project update schedule and get responsible teams to report to their project manager(s) on the work completed.
+For instance, conduct weekly or monthly meetings.
+These shouldn’t be so often as to constantly interrupt work, but often enough so you always understand what stage things are at and how tasks are progressing.

-Talking to your team is much better than just getting an email update at every deadline.
-It allows you to understand what’s contributing to the progress you’re making - whether it’s on target or not - and shows you’re interested and involved in the project.
+The best part about hosting these update meetings?
+It gives you a chance to talk to your team, which is much better than just getting an email update at every deadline.
+It allows you to understand what’s contributing to the progress you’re making — whether it’s on target or not — and shows you’re interested and involved in the project.

 Many projects are large pieces of work that take months, or even years, to complete.
 Without a project timeline and clear deadlines within that time period, it can be hard to know if you’re on track or not.